 On Lake Como, when a ferry pulls into shore, not everyone wants to get off.
 The boats’ gentle pace encourages passengers to relinquish their when-will-we-get-there mindset and enjoy the proverbial journey.
 Crossing the lake cures all sorts of ailments, physical as well as mental – my miserable cold evaporated somewhere between Varenna and Bellagio.

 Como’s ferry system can seem daunting from afar: forums abound with confused travelers trying to plan ahead, while guidebooks suggest asking hotel concierges to decipher complicated schedules.
-On the ground we discovered a manageable network which functions smoothly without too many quirks.
-Over two blissed-out days of boat hopping, our only concern was avoiding congestion in Bellagio and Varenna.
+On the ground, we discovered a mostly-manageable network which usually functions smoothly without too many quirks.
+Over multiple days of boat-hopping, our main concerns were avoiding congestion in Bellagio and Varenna, as well as dealing with some weather-related glitches.
 In this post, we share how to navigate Lake Como’s ferries with minimum effort and maximum enjoyment.

 Getting to the Mid-Lake Area: Varenna By Train, Como to Bellagio By Ferry